SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-difference-between-a-clever-and-a-smart-developer/rule.md

 So what are some of the things that developers learn over time that takes them from being a Clever developer to being a Smart developer?

-**Smart Developers avoid a problem**
+## Avoid problems

-Clever Developers fix a problem, Smart Developers stop a problem from happening.
+Clever developers fix a problem where Smart Developers stop a problem from happening.

-You receive a PBI saying that XYZ method is always returning a value 0.001 more than it should.
+Lets say you receive a PBI saying that XYZ method is always returning a value 0.001 more than it should.

-Smart Developer
+**Smart Developer**

-Identifies that some incoming data is always out by varying values which results in a small rounding issue.
+Identifies that some incoming data is always out and results in the small rounding issue.

 ```
 return (value-0.001)
 ```

-Clever Developer
+**Clever Developer**

 Identifies that a method downstream is rounding to 2 decimal places and removes this.